 After a two year pilot period, Breast Cancer Now recently reviewed its support of, and funding for, a ‘Gold’ open access (OA) model.
 Our review suggests that continued support for the ‘Gold’ model would cost Breast Cancer Now a significant amount of money per annum.
 Based on the current developments in a rapidly evolving open access landscape, the charity has decided to revert to promoting the ‘Green’ OA model at this time.
 We will continue to monitor changes in this landscape with the goal of continuing to provide open and unrestricted access to our publications at a reasonable economic cost.

 Please direct any queries you have to firstname.lastname@example.org

-Introduction Breast Cancer Now is a member of the Association of Medical Research Charities (AMRC).
+Breast Cancer Now is a member of the Association of Medical Research Charities (AMRC), which represents the leading medical and health research charities in the UK.
 We support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.
 This research only takes place where there is no alternative available.
-This is a requirement by law.
-We have signed up to the Concordat on Openness on Animal Research in the UK and support this statement as set out on the AMRC website.
+We support the AMRC statement on the Use of Animals in Medical Research.
+This document should therefore be read in conjunction with the AMRC Statement.

 What we expect from our researchers

 If you receive funding from Breast Cancer Now, please remember the following: